ryanjm/event-manager/ROADMAP.md

 ## Currently working on v0.0.1

-The main goal for this version is to get everything laid out and the tests passing as-is.
-No Rails-specific functionality yet.

 ## v0.0.2

 The goal here is to clean up the API and be able to publish this as a gem.